JeanVydes/subscription-based-api/README.md

-# API Subscription Based With Account Managing Template
+# Start Building Your API With This Complete Template Ready For Production

 start creating, don't worry about boring stuff